Gosford Park: Themes

 The film is a study of the British class system during the 1930s; Stephen Fry, Inspector Thompson in the film, says that it shows the upper class's dependency on a servant class.
 A number of secondary themes are also explored.
 For example, the film takes a subtle look at sexual mores during the 1930s.
 As it is set in 1932, between the world wars, the impact of the First World War is explored in the film's screenplay.
 It mentions the decline of the British Empire and the peerage system.
 Writing for PopMatters, Cynthia Fuchs described surface appearances, rather than complex interpersonal relationships, as a theme of the film.

-Salon.com critic Steven Johnson notes a revival of the manor house mystery style, popularised by the writings of Agatha Christie, in the screenplay for Gosford Park.
+Salon critic Steven Johnson notes a revival of the manor house mystery style, popularised by the writings of Agatha Christie, in the screenplay for Gosford Park.
 He called it a blend between this literary style and that of the 19th century novel.
 Bob Balaban, an actor and producer for Gosford Park, says that the idea of creating a murder mystery told by the servants in the manor was an interesting one for him and Altman.

 Themes from the film were picked up and integrated into the series Downton Abbey by Julian Fellowes.
 Maggie Smith starred again in her role as a dowager countess, this time her title not being Trentham but Grantham; the family are related to the Marquess (rather than the Earl) of Flintshire.